Scanner Reference

 Note:

-you look at an image from the base side, the image should appear normal,
+The base side of the film is the side where the film maker's name and film ID numbers can be read correctly.
+When you look at an image from the base side, the image should appear normal, not reversed.

 35-mm film strip (multiple frames)

-base side facing down.
-Slide the strips until the frames you want to scan are
+Insert two strips of film in the multiple frame holder, base side facing down.
+Slide the strips until the frames you want to scan are positioned inside the opening.

 Place the film holder on the film adapter.